Continuing Education

 Please continue to monitor this page for updates as they become available.

 At this time, we are unable to state the exact number of CE credits that will be available for each discipline applied but will post that information as it becomes available.
-Please continue to monitor this page for updates as we prepare an amazing Virtual Symposium for you!
+Please continue to monitor this page for updates.

 As a Point of Reference

-Last year's Virtual Symposium provided attendees the opportunity to earn up to 20 continuing education credits including CCM, CDMS, RN, and other types.
-Attendees could earn up to 12 continuing education credits from attending the live sessions and some disciplines were able to earn an additional 7 continuing education credits by accessing the session recordings post-event.
-Attendees could earn 1 additional continuing education credit by viewing and completing the evaluation for the CMLearning Network© webinar.
+Last year's Virtual Symposium provided attendees the opportunity to earn up to 20 continuing education credits including CCM, CDMS, RN, CRC, and other types.
+Attendees could earn up to 12 continuing education credits from attending the live sessions and some disciplines were able to earn an additional 8 continuing education credits by accessing the session recordings post-event.

 The Commission for Case Manager Certification (CCMC) is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.